WHO TAKES CARE OF BUSINESS?

 We get to work and we forget all about ourselves, or we don't have time, or we don't have access to proper food, breaks and pauses to assimilate and digest, not just what we eat, but everything we take in all day.
 We get on survival mode and the whole team pushes forward.
 Before the end of the day everyone is tired, irritable and impatient and just looking forward to getting a break.

-That is the corporate culture of struggle, what if we created a corporate culture of self-care?
+That is the company culture of struggle, what if we created a company culture of care?
 Where we could feel great all day, give work our best, and still come home with energy to spare?

 HEALTHY BODY, HEALTHY MIND, HEALTHY PERFORMANCE.

 I help leaders create a healthy work culture by nourishing themselves and their teams.
 The Path For Life method is designed to help companies and their people come out of stress and perform better.
 With food-knowledge, mindfulness and habit-shifting we can create change that has impact on our lives, our health and our work, because nourishment is so much more than just nutrition.